metamodeler/CIM-CSS-Plug-in/README.md

     Download the .zip

-    In Eclipse, go to Help->Install New Software...
+    In Eclipse, go to Help --> Install New Software...

     Add...

     Archive...

-    search the .zip file on your system
+    search the .rar file on your system

     install the CIM-CSS plug-in